Your Definitive Guide To OET Training

-Once you clear this test with the required scores, it makes you eligible to work in a healthcare organization in any of these countries.
+Clearing the test with the required scores makes one eligible to work in a healthcare organization in an English speaking country.

-And there’s also a bonus for professionals trying to get a visa for Australia or New Zealand.
-Clearing the OET exam ensures you don’t have to give any other English test.
-Isn’t it great?
+There is also a bonus for professionals trying to get a visa for Australia, New Zealand, the UK or Ireland.
+Clearing the OET exam ensures one does not have to give any other English test.

-Now, let’s understand the format of the test.
+Now, let us understand the format of the test.

 What Is The Pattern Of the OET Exam?

-The reading part of the test is meant to gauge your capability to understand the text of various healthcare profession related subjects.
+The reading part of the test will determine the attendee’s capability to understand the text of various healthcare profession related subjects.

-It is divided into 3 parts, with each part assessing different reading and comprehension abilities.
+It has three parts; each part will assess different reading and comprehension abilities.

 The whole reading subtest is 60 mins, with part A being approximately 15 minutes and the rest of the 45 minutes are for parts B and C.